Omryuo/Python-mini-projects/README.md

 4. Rock-Paper-Scissors Game ✊✋✌️
 Developed a fun GUI-based Rock-Paper-Scissors game.
 Enhanced my understanding of event handling and user interaction within a Python application.
+  -> There is 2 variant of the rock paper scissors game. one is the simple basic version and another is with little simple animation.
+  -> The simple one is present as a RPS.py , whereas the one with simple animation is present as a zip file.